techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-call-logs-from-y78t-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    Finished! <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a powerful and useful tool to help you recover all lost call history back on your Vivo Y78t in a simple and secure way.
+    Finished! <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a powerful and useful tool to help you recover all lost call history back on your Vivo Y78t in a simple and secure way.
   </p>
 </div>
 </div>